AnudeepAkkana/Data-Science-Hackathon-2023---UT-Austin/README.md

 # Data-Science-Hackathon-2023- UT-Austin
-## Energy A.I.
-Hackathon 2023 Problem Description
-### Goal: Develop a data analytics and machine learning workflow in Python to:  prediction / classification "fail" or "not fail" within 30 days for 40 artificial lift Electronic Submersible Pumpsuan Yang Sponsor: ComboCurve Inc., Pioneer Oil Company Inc., Chevron and Baker Hughes
+This repository is a part of 2023 Energy AI Hackathon i partcipated at The University of Texas at Austin.
+We were challenged to take on machine learning predictions for Electrical Submersible Pumps to predict failure in the next 30 days using incomplete production data